RoaaK95/Autonomous_Agents/README.md

 ## About
 - **Project Name:** Animal Farm
 - **Engine:** UNITY ver 2022.3.17f1
-- For a detailed explanation of this project, [Click here](https://roaak95.github.io/Portfolio/Projects/Animal_Farm.html).
+- For a detailed explanation of this project, [click here](https://roaak95.github.io/Portfolio/Projects/Animal_Farm.html).

 ## Description
-Using AI steering behaviors model to apply and control the movement of farm animals.
+Using AI steering behaviors model to control the movement of farm animals.

 ### Details
 **Player:**